-The situation of Serbo-Croatian is quite widespread; it obtains in all languages that exhibit negative concord (cf. Ladusaw 1992).
+The situation of Serbo-Croatian is quite widespread; it obtains in all languages that exhibit negative concord (cf. Ladusaw [27]).
 I agree with Progovac that such examples show that the expressions in question have local cooccurrence restrictions with a negative element.
-But I would like to reserve the term "Negative Polarity Item" for expressions like
+But I would like to reserve the term "Negative Polarity Item" for expressions like anything whose distributions are not directly dependent on the occurrence of a clausemate negation.Negative concord can be described as a grammaticalized agreement, a distinct phenomenon.
+Note that phrases that show negative concord all contain a negative element, which is ni- in Serbo-Croatian and other Slavic languages, whereas typical negative polarity items do not contain negation elements.4

 1.3.
-The Strengthening Approach of Kadmon & Landman
+The Strengthening Approach of Kadmon and Landman

-Kadmon & Landman (1993) deal only with NPIs based on the determiner any.
+Kadmon and Landman [19] deal only with NPIs based on the determiner any.
 According to their theory, such NPIs are used to indicate a reduced tolerance to exceptions, or, in other words, a widening of the extension of an indefinite NP.
-This is taken to be a lexical property of any: It is said that any is licensed only if the widening that it induces creates a stronger statement (their principle C).
-They illustrate this with the following example; assume that speaker A asks speaker B (a cook for a group of 50 people):
+This is taken to be a lexical property of any: It is said that any is licensed only if the widening that it induces creates a stronger statement